Path length: 4.6 miles

 This summary looks at a late night twister that moved through parts of Polk County, TN during the November 29-30, 2016 outbreak.
 It traveled 4.6 miles from just south of Ocoee to just south of Benton in Polk County.
 The estimated max wind speeds was 140 mph (EF-3).

+Near the end of the path, there was minor tree damage.
 Just a note: The SPC and NCDC do not list injuries with this event.
 In the body of the summary from the NWS Morristown, it does state there were 20 injuries.

 Damage Photo via NWS Morristown